A Best: Background and material

-"The songs from those days still remain in a tangible form, so if you want to listen to them, you can, right?
-But if you're not a big fan, you won't be able to hear Ayu singing her old songs unless you come to a live show, for example.
-But if it's a best-of album, it might be an opportunity for people who weren't interested in her before to listen to her, so I wanted to sing her old songs with her current vocals."
+"Those songs from back then still exist in tangible form, so if you want to listen, you can keep doing so, right?
+But hearing Ayu sing those old songs now—unless you go to a live show or you’re a really devoted fan—you don’t really get the chance.
+With a best-of album, though, it might become an opportunity for people who weren’t interested before to listen.
+That’s why I wanted to perform the old songs again with my current vocals."

 — —Hamasaki on why she re-recorded her earlier songs for A Best.

 Hamasaki had originally planned to release her first greatest hits after a "couple more albums" when she released her 2002 studio album I Am....
 However, in early 2001, Hamasaki's record label Avex Trax announced the plans for the release of a greatest hits package with an undisclosed date at the time.
 Avex had contacted Hamasaki one day, and stated that they intended to release the album on a specific date unbeknownst to her.
 Avex decided to purposely release the album against fellow Japanese recording artist Hikaru Utada's second studio album Distance on March 28, 2001, for direct competition of sales; Utada had previously sold over 9.91 million units of her debut album First Love (1999).